-- Leigh Academy Bexley will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential benefits and risks and to reinforce the importance of children being safe online by: - o providing information on our academy website and through existing communication channels, such as newsletters and resources.
-We will be investing in the online platform National Online Safety to provide further support to our students and parents/carers. - Leigh Academy Bexley will ensure parents and carers understand what systems are used to filter and monitor their children's online use at Academy, what their children are being asked to do online, including the sites they will be asked to access and who from the Academy (if anyone) their child is going to be interacting with online.
-This is achieved by: - providing information on our Academy website and relevant policies such as acceptable use, home/academy agreements and through existing communication channels. - Where the Academy is made aware of any potentially harmful risks, challenges and/or hoaxes circulating online, national or locally, we will respond in line with the DfE 'Harmful online challenges and online hoaxes' guidance to ensure we adopt a proportional and helpful response.
+- Leigh Academy Bexley will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential benefits and risks and to reinforce the importance of children being safe online by providing information on our Academy website. - Leigh Academy Bexley will ensure parents and carers understand what systems are used to filter and monitor their children's online use at the Academy, what their children are being asked to do online, including the sites they will be asked to access and who from the Academy (if anyone) their child is going to be interacting with online. - Where the Academy is made aware of any potentially harmful risks, challenges and/or hoaxes circulating online, national or locally, we will respond in line with the DfE 'Harmful online challenges and online hoaxes' guidance to ensure we adopt a proportional and helpful response.